Immerse in your deepest reality

 Interact by your natural motion

-Your natural motions affect the flow – movement agitates turbulence, clouding outer surfaces; stillness settles smooth filaments, revealing intricacies of inner depths.
+Your natural motions affect the flow – activity agitates turbulence to cloud outer surfaces; stillness settles smooth forms to reveal intricate inner depths.

-In this way the artwork reveals itself by your still mindful reflection, in contrast to busy activity – as still water’s clearer than an agitated surface, you see more deeply within.
+In this way the artwork reveals itself by your still mindful reflection, in contrast to busy activity – as calm water is clearer than an agitated surface, you see more deeply within.

 Your body’s intuitive motion affects the artwork via its camera: